Ucommercenet/Ucommerce-Sitefinity-Migration-Tool/src/readme.txt

 results analyzed.

 It is anticipated that a batching mechanism will also need to be added, particularly for product migration in product catalogs that are quite large.
-The amount of data data placed in memory for a large catalog to process products in one RTS iteration is likely untenable.
-Further testing against real customer catalogs should help reveal any breaking points whereby further design consideration and refactoring can happen from there.
+The amount of data placed in memory for a large catalog to process products in one RTS iteration is likely untenable.
+Further testing against real customer catalogs should help reveal any breaking points to guide further design consideration and refactoring.